supernoi/papyrusSQL/README.md

-# papyrusSQL
+# papyrus SQL

-Sharing any experience, try to help.
+My objective with this repository, is try to share any code that can help users of databases;